Fruit Vinegar Cocktails

 Hibiscus Margarita.

-This vinegar is characterized by its rich ruby-red color and a fresh, tart, and floral taste, given to it by hibiscus leaves and bergamot, this delicate citrus fruit also used in Earl Grey tea.
+This vinegar is characterized by a deep ruby red color and a fresh, tart, and floral taste, given to it by hibiscus leaves and bergamot, a delicate citrus fruit also used in Earl Grey tea.
 It will add an exotic and refined touch to your drinks.

 produkt | Jemnรฝ ocet s pล™รญchutรญ ibiลกku a bergamotu | oliviers&co